 Now to put my oar in, very conscious of my own sins and weakness.
 After all these years of treating the ailments that beset us, I have to conclude that obesity and gluttony are two of the great sins.
 Why is that?
 It's because being severely overweight is a campaign of pain against yourself.

 It is even more true if you call yourself a Christian; because your body is not your own.
 You have been bought with a price and you now belong to the Lord.
 Obesity is a sin against the temple where the Holy Spirit dwells.

-Gluttony is only one cause of obesity; if you eat too much, and exercise too little you will certainly and perhaps unwittingly put on weight.
+Gluttony is only one cause of obesity; if you eat the wrong foods, and exercise too little you will certainly and perhaps unwittingly put on weight.

-More usually, however, we become obese not because we eat too much; it's because we eat the wrong foods.
+More usually we become obese not because we eat too much; it's because we eat too much refined carbohydrate.
+120 years ago the average Western person ate 4kg of sugar per year; today it's 107kg.
+Two very large bags, and more.
 And that's because we doctors don't take the time to educate our patients; and because we don't want to offend you.
 It's easier to look the other way and pretend all is well in the state of Denmark, when we both know it damn well it ain't.

 So doctors would rather prescribe blood pressure medication rather than suggest ways in which you could lose weight.
 And statins to lower your cholesterol rather than talk about the foods that lower cholesterol naturally; like oats, garbanzo beans, apples and salads; call it medical and chiropractic hypocrisy if you will.

 And write out a prescription for medication to lower your blood sugar, rather than point out the foods that are causing your type-two diabetes.